-Step 2: Hold the test-tube with tongs and hold it over the litten bunsenburner.
+Step 2: Hold the test tube with tongs and hold it over the Bunsen burner Litten.
 Heat the mixture strongly.

 Step 3: Let the mixture cool and pour it out on a dish.

-When we poured the mixture out we saw that it looked red/brown and silver red.
+When we poured the mixture out we saw that it looked red / brown and silver ed.

 Joint Conclusion and Discussion

-When we mixed Zink sulphate with Copper no reaction took place.
-This is because the Zink reacts much more than copper and zink is already together with the sulphate.
-There are however ways to see which metal that will win the battle.
-The reactivity series is a table that shows us which metals reacts the most.
+When we mixed Zinc sulphate Copper with no reaction took place.
+This Is Because The Zinc reacts much more than copper and zinc ice Already together with the sulphate.
+There are however ways to see Which metal thatwill win the battle.
+The reactivity series is a table That shows us Which metals reacts the most.
 Magnesium, Sodium and Lithium react very violently as Copper reacts almost nothing.
-The reactivity series are very much associated with the periodic table.
+The reactivity series are very much Associated With The periodic table.

 Here is the periodic table.
 As you can see I have done four selections.
-The red selection is the metals that react very violently and terefore will be high upp on the reactivity series.
+The red selection is the metals react very violently That and terefore will be high up on the reactivity series.
 Francium has one electron has one electron.
-This means it wants to loose it, so when it gets the oppertunity it looses it and a reaction takes place.
-However in a atom the electrons are kept in their shells because of force.
+This means it wants to loose it, So when it gets the oppertunity it looses it and a reaction takes place.
+However in a atom the electrons are kept in Their shells Because of force.
 This makes it harder for the electrons close to the nucleus to brake free.
-But if we take Copper which has 11 outer electrons.
-It is easy for Copper to loose them but there are so many to loose so no reaction will take place.
+But if we take Copper Which has 11 outer electrons.
+It is easy for Copper to loose Them but there are so many to loose so no reaction will take place.

 In the blue section the metals react violently but not as much as the ones in the red section.